We need more leaders.

 Every church shares the same purpose: Making disciples.

-We say it in different ways and express it with different language, but our root purpose is the same.
+We say it in different ways and express it in different languages, but our root purpose is the same.
 Every church in every setting is called to make disciples.

 Most Christians will fundamentally agree with the purpose of your church.